YBKy/The-Bibites-Vanilla-Expanded-Modpack/Vanilla Expanded 0.4.2/README.md

 ## Instalation Guide
 1) make a backup save of your Bibites folder somehwere
 2) download the zip file and unzip it somewhere
-3) drag the "The Bibites_Data" folder of the right version into your Bibites folder.
+3) drag the "The Bibites_Data" folder into your Bibites folder.
 If it asks you, if you want to replace files, you confirm that.

 ## Mods Included
-in the newest version 0.5.0 there are:

 ### Neurons Plus:
 This mod adds 4 new activation functions for neurons, most notably the highly suggested multiplication neuron: